hyperledger/fabric-samples/test-network/CHAINCODE_AS_A_SERVICE_TUTORIAL.md

                    assettx_ccaas_image:latest
 ```

-### Nodejs
+### Node.js

-For NodeJS (JavaScript or TypeScript) chaincode, typically the `package.json` has `fabric-chaincode-node start` as the main start command.
+For Node.js (JavaScript or TypeScript) chaincode, typically the `package.json` has `fabric-chaincode-node start` as the main start command.
 To run in the '-as-a-service' mode change this to `fabric-chaincode-node server --chaincode-address=$CHAINCODE_SERVER_ADDRESS --chaincode-id=$CHAINCODE_ID`

 ### Golang